HuaweiCloudDeveloper/gaussdb_prometheus-exporter/README.md

   means allow all.

 * `PG_EXPORTER_METRIC_PREFIX`
   A prefix to use for each of the default metrics exported by gaussdb-exporter.
-Default is `pg`
+Default is `gs`

-Settings set by environment variables starting with `PG_` will be overwritten by the corresponding CLI flag if given.
+Settings set by environment variables starting with `GS_` will be overwritten by the corresponding CLI flag if given.

 ### Setting the GaussDB server's data source name